algosup/2024-2025-project-3-quickest-path-team-8/documents/quality_assurance/test_plan.md

 ## Tooling

+### Unit Testing Framework

+We utilize **Google Test (GTest)**, a robust and widely adopted C++ testing framework.
+GTest offers a comprehensive set of assertions and supports the creation of both unit and integration tests, facilitating thorough verification of code functionality.

+### Build System

+Our project employs **CMake** as the build system.
+CMake simplifies the management of build configurations and seamlessly integrates with GTest, streamlining the compilation and execution of test suites.

+### Continuous Integration

+We have implemented **GitHub Actions** for continuous integration (CI).
+This setup automates the building and testing processes for each commit, ensuring immediate detection of issues and maintaining code quality throughout the development lifecycle.

-### Methodology
+### Code Coverage

-- **Proactive Testing**: Automated and manual test cases for regression and performance monitoring.
-- **Corrective QA**: Efficient tracking and resolution of bugs.
+To monitor test coverage, we use **gcov** in conjunction with **lcov**.
+These tools provide detailed insights into which parts of the codebase are exercised by tests, highlighting areas that may require additional testing to achieve comprehensive coverage.

-### Tools
+### Static Code Analysis

-- **Unit Testing Framework**: Google Test (GTest) for C++.
-- **Load Testing**: Apache JMeter or similar.
-- **Issue Tracking**: Jira for logging and managing testing issues.
+Incorporating static code analysis enhances code quality by identifying potential issues early.
+We use **Clang-Tidy**, a versatile linting tool for C++, to detect common programming errors, enforce coding standards, and improve code reliability.

+By integrating these tools into our development workflow, we establish a robust QA process that ensures the delivery of high-quality software while maintaining efficiency appropriate for the project's scope.
 ---

 ## Strategy

 ### Testing Approaches

+The testing strategy is designed to ensure reliability, performance, and functionality while maintaining simplicity suitable for the project's scale.
+The primary testing approaches include:

 1. **Unit Testing**:
-   - Validate core components such as the pathfinding algorithm and data validation functions.
+   - Focused on core components, such as the pathfinding algorithm and data validation functions.
+   - Ensures each component behaves as expected in isolation.

 2. **Integration Testing**:
-   - Ensure seamless operation between REST API, algorithms, and data validation tool.
+   - Verifies seamless collaboration between the REST API, algorithms, and data validation tool.
+   - Confirms that all interconnected parts function together properly.

 3. **Performance Testing**:
-   - Simulate high-load scenarios to validate system performance.
+   - Simulates high-load conditions to validate compliance with performance benchmarks.
+   - Ensures responses are delivered within the targeted time under realistic use cases.

 4. **Regression Testing**:
-   - Verify previous fixes are not reintroduced with new updates.
+   - Confirms that previously fixed issues remain resolved as new updates are implemented.
+   - Maintains software stability over the development lifecycle.

 5. **Data Validation Testing**:
-   - Ensure datasets pass all checks before integration.
+   - Evaluates the datasets to ensure integrity, connectedness, and the absence of loops before integration.
+   - Guarantees the foundational accuracy of the system.

 6. **End-to-End Testing**:
-   - Validate the entire workflow from input request to API response.
+   - Tests the entire workflow, from input request through the REST API to the final output response.
+   - Confirms full system functionality in production-like conditions.

 ### Test Environment and Continuous Integration

-#### Linux-Based Test Server
+#### Linux-Based Test Environment

-The testing environment will leverage a dedicated server running Linux to ensure a stable and high-performance setup that mirrors production-like conditions.
-This environment is critical for:
+The testing process is conducted on a dedicated Linux-based server to ensure consistent, stable, and high-performance conditions that mirror a production environment.
+This setup provides the following advantages:

-- Running and benchmarking the software in a controlled and consistent setting.
+- Controlled and repeatable conditions for benchmarking.
-- Validating performance metrics such as API response time (within 1 second) and concurrent request handling.
+- Validation of critical metrics, such as API response times and concurrent request handling.
-- Conducting extensive load and scalability tests using real-world datasets (e.g., 24 million nodes).

-By using a Linux server, we can take advantage of its stability, resource efficiency, and compatibility with the C++ environment, ensuring optimal conditions for software validation.
+- Scalability testing with real-world datasets, including graphs with up to 24 million nodes.

+This configuration optimally supports C++ development, offering resource efficiency and compatibility for testing.

 #### Continuous Integration with GitHub Actions

-To streamline testing and benchmarking, we have integrated **GitHub Actions** as a Continuous Integration (CI) tool.
-Key features of this CI pipeline include:
+A continuous integration (CI) pipeline is implemented using **GitHub Actions**, ensuring automated, efficient testing at every stage of development.
+Key aspects include:

-1. **Triggering Tests on Push**:
+1. **Automated Testing on Push**:
-   - Every push to the `dev` branch triggers automated test suites, ensuring immediate feedback on code quality and functionality.
+   - All commits to the `dev` branch trigger a full suite of automated tests, providing rapid feedback on code quality.
-   - Pull requests to the `main` branch are gated by successful test execution and benchmarking results.
+   - Pull requests to the `main` branch are only merged after successful execution of tests.

-2. **Benchmark Execution**:
+2. **Performance Benchmarks**:
-   - The CI pipeline runs performance benchmarks to validate compliance with the <1-second response time and the 10% approximation accuracy requirement.
+   - Performance metrics, such as response time and algorithm accuracy, are benchmarked during the CI process.
-   - Benchmarking results are logged for historical analysis and trend tracking.
+   - Results are logged for historical comparison and improvement tracking.

-3. **Automated Testing**:
+3. **Test Artifacts**:
-   - Unit tests and integration tests are executed to verify the correctness and reliability of all code changes.

-4. **Artifact Storage**:
-   - Test and benchmark results are stored as artifacts in the CI system, ensuring transparency and traceability.
+   - All test outputs and benchmark data are archived as CI artifacts, ensuring transparency and traceability of testing efforts.

+4. **Comprehensive Reporting**:
+   - Detailed reports from test executions provide insights into failures, enabling timely resolution of issues.

-#### Test-Driven Development (TDD) Approach
+#### Test-Driven Development (TDD) Workflow

-The development process adheres to a **Test-Driven Development (TDD)** methodology using the **Google Test Framework**.
-This ensures robust and reliable software through rigorous testing practices:
+The project follows a **Test-Driven Development (TDD)** approach, emphasizing the creation of tests before implementing new features.
+This ensures that:

-1. **Unit Testing**:
-   - Individual components, such as the pathfinding algorithm, REST API endpoints, and data validation functions, are tested in isolation.
-   - Focuses on correctness, edge cases, and compliance with functional requirements.

-2. **Integration Testing**:
-   - Validates the interaction between the REST API, pathfinding algorithm, and data validation tool.
-   - Ensures that integrated components function together as expected.

-3. **TDD Workflow**:
-   - Tests are written before the implementation of any feature, ensuring that all code changes meet the predefined acceptance criteria.
-   - Any new functionality must pass the relevant test cases before merging into the main codebase.

-This approach, combined with automated testing and benchmarking in the CI pipeline, fosters high code quality, performance optimization, and rapid feedback for developers.
-The synergy between a Linux-based test environment and GitHub Actions ensures consistent and thorough validation of the software at every stage of development.
+- Every feature meets predefined acceptance criteria.
+- Code changes are rigorously verified for correctness and reliability.
+- The software adheres to functional requirements and handles edge cases effectively.

 ---